Skip to Content

 Is all harissa vegan?

-As with all store bought packaged ingredients contents are often contain things that you would not expect.
-As a result, you should defintiely read the jar!
+As with all store-bought packaged ingredients, the contents often contain things that you would not expect.
+As a result, you should definitely read the jar!

 Overhead sweet potato tagine with dates and almonds served with buttered couscous.